-Once a risk assessment is complete, you can then determine the next steps for helping your client.
+Once a risk assessment is complete, you can then determine the next steps in accessing support for your client.
 Some questions to consider may include:

 - How can I increase this person’s safety?